-The annual salary for jewelry designers is around US$65,000 per year.
-The amount will differ between those permanently employed and self employed (working on contract or owning own brand), as well as from country to country.
+The annual salary for exhibit designers is around US$50,000 per year.
+The amount will differ from country to country.

 Advancement in the field typically depends on work experience.
 First year practitioners often begin on a part-time basis, fitting their training commitments around other work demands.
 Promotion to senior levels are available in all related careers.
 The levels of each promotion might differ from organization to organization, but generally are the following:

-Intern > Junior Designer > Senior Designer > Supervisor
+Intern > Junior Designer > Senior Designer > Exhibit Curator

-Designers normally work normal business hours, but they may work much longer hours when preparing samples for buyers or collections for shows.
-Tight deadlines and working with difficult clients can also be stressful.
-Most designers travel several times a year to trade and jewelry shows.
+Designers normally work normal business hours, but they may work much longer hours when preparing displays.
+Tight deadlines can also be stressful.
+Most designers travel several times a year to shows and expos.